 BNZISL (and BNZ) have policies and procedures to identify and manage any conflicts of interest.
-The Conflict of Interest and Gifts Policy provides a framework for identifying, declaring, managing and monitoring conflicts of interest.
+The Conflict of Interest Policy and the Gifts Policy provide a framework for identifying, declaring, managing and monitoring conflicts of interest.
 These policies and procedures require Directors of BNZ companies and BNZ staff to: